Skip to Content

 Average

-There’s a sizable bench of five managers listed on the fund.
-Together, they manage a total of two strategies, with solid long-term prospects.
-The strategies average a Silver asset-weighted Morningstar Medalist Rating, indicating a position to deliver positive alpha relative to the category median in aggregate.
-The team has lacked continuity recently, with Jonathan Msika leaving in the last three months, detracting from its rating.
+There are three managers listed on the fund: Jan Ho, Mark Willauer, Evan Olonoff.
+The team is inadequately equipped.
+Together, they average four years of portfolio management experience.
+Together, they manage a total of six strategies, with a Silver asset-weighted average Morningstar Medalist Rating, demonstrating their potential to deliver positive alpha relative to the category median in aggregate.
+The team has lacked continuity recently, with Naveen Kumar leaving about a month ago, detracting from its rating.
 Even though it is a passive fund, high turnover can still hinder the effectiveness of the investment process.

 Note: This People Pillar rating is indirectly assigned by an analyst.
 Morningstar analysts evaluate the People Pillar for passive products at the brand level and may also differentiate by asset class.
 There is at least one other passive strategy at the firm that is covered by a Morningstar analyst, so the People Pillar rating of the fund is inherited from the rating that the Morningstar analyst assigned to investment vehicles under the same brand name.